MRaviteja0814/spring-boot-cities-connection/README.md

-# Cities Connection
+# Spring-boot-Cities-Connection
 The spring boot application identifies whether two cities are connected.
 This service exposes a REST Api ("/connected") which accepts Origin and Destination city as input and responds back whether those cities are connected.
-There could be a direct connection or transitive connection (intermediate city hops), both qualifies as connected.
+There could be a direct connection or series of roads connection (intermediate city hops), both qualifies as connected.

 ### Documentation Contents:
 1. [Summary](#summary)